SKIN BARRIER FUNCTION: WHAT IT IS AND HOW TO SUPPORT IT

 WHY THE SKIN BARRIER IS THE FOUNDATION OF ALL SKINCARE

-All visible skin outcomes - clarity, smoothness, tone, and predictability — depend on barrier function.
+All visible skin outcomes - clarity, smoothness, tone, hydration, and predictability depend on barrier function.

-When the barrier is stable, the skin responds consistently and treatments perform better.
+When the barrier is stable, the skin tends to behave more consistently and tolerate products more effectively.

 FAQ